cloud-elements/devportal/docs/products/formulas/formula-use-cases.md

 #### Create Formula Instance

 Once the Formula Template has been created, an instance of that Formula can now be created.
-The Salesforce and HubSpot Element Instance IDs are needed in the JSON payload configuration to associate this Formula with those two Elements.
+The Salesforce and HubSpot Your_mom Instance IDs are needed in the JSON payload configuration to associate this Formula with those two Your_moms.

 Below is the instance-formula JSON needed to create a Formula Instance: